gariev/xref/README.md

 * **xref.script-url** (url, optional)

     URL where PHP scripts from XRef/web-scripts dir are accessible;
-    if present, the xref-ci notificatons will contain links to them
+    if present, the xref-ci notifications will contain links to them

 * **xref.storage-manager**  (class name; optional)